RetiredWizard/PyDOS/README.md

 **blink.py [led pin number]** - program to blink onboard LED

-**rgbset.py [rgb led pin number]** - program to set the rgb color of an onboard neopixel or dotstar
+**rgbset.py [pin number,[size,[pixel]]]** - program to set the rgb color of an onboard neopixel or dotstar.
+The *size* and *pixel* arguments can be used to identify individual pixel in pixel array of more than 1 neopixel/dotstar.

-**rgbblink.py [rgb led pin number]** - program to blink an onboard neopixel or dotstar
+**rgbblink.py [pin number]** - program to blink an onboard neopixel or dotstar
-**rgbrainbow.py [rgb led pin number]** - program to color cycle an onboard neopixel or dotstar
+**rgbrainbow.py [pin number]** - program to color cycle an onboard neopixel or dotstar

-**matrix.py** - program to initalize connected HUB75 RGB Matrix Panels as a CircuitPython display.
-The display object is stored as a PyDOS environment variable (_display)
+**matrix.py [1|4]** - program to initalize connected HUB75 RGB Matrix Panels as a CircuitPython display.
+The display object is stored as a PyDOS environment variable (_display).
+If a 1 in passed as an argument, the matrix is configured as a single 64x32 panel, a 4 configures the matrix as a 2x2 matrix of 64x32 panels.

 **reboot.py** - performs a soft reboot (Micropython requires a Ctrl-D to complete)

-**keys.bat** - (Keyboard Featherwing/BBQ Keyboard only) Displays keyboard mappings for hidden keys and functions
+**keys.bat** - (Keyboard Featherwing/BBQ Keyboard/LilyGo T-Deck only) Displays keyboard mappings for hidden keys and functions
 **ui.bat [u/k]** - (Keyboard Featherwing/BBQ Keyboard only) Switches between using the Keyboard Featherwing and USB Serial port for PyDOS I/O

 **fs.py [ro/rw]** - (Circuitpython only) By selecting the "RO" option the flash mode is set such that when the microcontroller